NERC-CEH/nerc-ceh.github.io/version_control/exercise1.md

 There are many clients for Git, in these exercises you will use SourceTree to manage Git.
 SourceTree is a Git client for Windows and Mac.
 If you haven't yet installed it please do so using these instructions: <https://nerc-ceh.github.io/version_control/install_sourcetree_windows>

+### From the command line

+Using git from the command line can be a very convenient way to do your version control.
+This script <https://nerc-ceh.github.io/version_control/commandline_ex1.txt> is an example of doing exercise 1 from the command line.
+You can access a terminal window from Source Tree and enter git commands there.

+However, for the classroom exercises, please use Source Tree as shown below rather than attempting the command line, since this keeps it easier for the trainers.

 ### Step 1.
 Create your working project
 This step creates a project folder with sub-folders and files ready for the rest of the exercise.